-“Over the last few weeks, the team at Mountain Hardwear has been thinking of meaningful ways to help our valued dealers offset the financial impact COVID-19 has had on their businesses,” says Troy Sicotte, VP of Sales at Mountain Hardwear, in the announcement confirming the details of the program.
-“Inspired by the industry’s #SaveYourLocalGearShop movement, this program is a small but important gesture we can make to help our partners weather this unpredictable business climate.”
+“Over the last few weeks, the team at Mountain Hardwear has been thinking of meaningful ways to help our valued dealers offset the financial impact COVID-19 has had on their businesses,” said Troy Sicotte, VP of Sales at Mountain Hardwear, in the announcement confirming the details of the program.
+“This program is a small but important gesture we can make to help our partners weather this unpredictable business climate.”

 As with similar revenue-sharing efforts launched in recent weeks, Mountain Hardwear’s initiative will pay shops a portion of revenue from online sales generated by verified customers of those shops.